Kitware/VTK/Documentation/release/dev/add-vtkImplicitArrays.md

 >
 >   * Significant access performance hits can be incurred due to cache missing cause by the inherent indirection in the array.

-### Implementing a "supported" `vtkImplicitArray` in VTK
+### Implementing a `vtkImplicitArray` in VTK

-Implementing a new supported `vtkImplicitArray` in the VTK library usually passes through the following steps:
+Implementing a new `vtkImplicitArray` in the VTK library usually passes through the following steps:
   * Implementing the backend: this is the step where the underlying functionality of the implicit array needs to be developed.
   * Creating an alias and instantiating the concrete types: once the backend is ready, one can create an alias for the array in its own header (`using MySuperArray = vtkImplicitArray<MySuperBackend>`) and use this header and the au    tomatic instantiation mechanisms present in `Common/ImplicitArrays/CMakeLists.txt` to make sure that the vtk library gets shipped with pre-compiled objects for your arrays.
   * Hooking up the dispatch mechanism: this step ensures that your new arrays can be included in the `vtkArrayDispatch` mechanism when the correct compilation option is set.